 We provide our customers unique business premises and renewing services in historic properties which we develop into lively city blocks.
-We are a Finnish property investment company, boldly different and responsible.
+We are a Finnish property development and investment company, boldly different and responsible.
 Our locations are built for life.

 Our customers are companies and organisations of different sizes and the public sector.
 Our customers’ business operations are facing various challenges and changes.
 We want to serve our customers in the changing business environment and guarantee them competitive premises in all situations.
 Our aim is to develop a customer and service-oriented operating model that invests in facilitating the customer’s needs for premises and related business essentials.

 We are part of a larger community: when we develop our properties, our role often expands into being a developer of entire blocks or city areas.
 This is simply due to the sites we own being traditional and large former production and factory areas around which cities were once built.
 Our properties are part of the existing urban infrastructure.

 Today, a community spirit is reflected in the everyday lives of our properties in many ways: our customers meet each other in co-working facilities, leisure and cultural premises or the cosy cafeterias and restaurants located in our premises.
 We connect and network customer companies in our properties.

 Our sites are located at central, easily accessible locations.
 Because we own properties in six cities, we are also a nationally-attractive resource.